isabella232/advertising-cloud.en/help/integrations/analytics/ids.md

 >
 >EF IDs are case-sensitive.
 If an [!DNL Analytics] implementation forces URL tracking to lowercase, then Advertising Cloud will not recognize the EF ID.
 This will impact Advertising Cloud bidding and reporting but has no impact on Advertising Cloud reporting within [!DNL Analytics].

-### The `EF ID' Dimension in [!DNL Analytics]
+### The EF ID Dimension in [!DNL Analytics]

-In [!DNL Analytics] reports, you can find `EF ID' data by searching for the [!UICONTROL EF ID] dimension and using the [!UICONTROL EF ID Instance] metric.
+In [!DNL Analytics] reports, you can find EF ID data by searching for the [!UICONTROL EF ID] dimension and using the [!UICONTROL EF ID Instance] metric.

 `EF IDs' are subject to the 500k unique identifier limit in Analysis Workspace.
 Once the 500k value is reached, all new tracking codes are reported under the one-line-item title “Low Traffic.”
 Because of the possibility of missing reporting fidelity, the `EF IDs' are not classified, and you should not use them for segments or reporting in [!DNL Analytics].

-## Advertising Cloud `AMO IDs'
+## Advertising Cloud AMO IDs

-The `AMO ID' tracks each unique ad combination at a less granular level and is used for [!DNL Analytics] data classification and ingestion of advertising metrics (such as impressions, clicks, and cost) from Advertising Cloud.
-The `AMO ID' is stored in an [!DNL Analytics] [eVar](https://experienceleague.adobe.com/docs/analytics/components/dimensions/evar.html) or rVar dimension (`AMO ID') and is used exclusively for reporting in [!DNL Analytics].
+The AMO ID tracks each unique ad combination at a less granular level and is used for [!DNL Analytics] data classification and ingestion of advertising metrics (such as impressions, clicks, and cost) from Advertising Cloud.
+The AMO ID is stored in an [!DNL Analytics] [eVar](https://experienceleague.adobe.com/docs/analytics/components/dimensions/evar.html) or rVar dimension (AMO ID) and is used exclusively for reporting in [!DNL Analytics].

-The `AMO ID' is also called the `s_kwcid`, which is sometimes referred to as "the squid."
+The AMO ID is also called the `s_kwcid`, which is sometimes referred to as "the squid."

-### `AMO ID' Format for [!DNL DSP]
+### AMO ID Format for [!DNL DSP]

 ```<Channel ID>!<Ad ID>!<Placement ID>```